jackiecheng54/pixiv_artist_download/README.md

 you need to edit the pixiv_crawl_input.json file first.

 ### PHPSESSID
-defult NaN, input PHPSESSID to download login required contents.
+default NaN, input PHPSESSID to download the login required contents.
 ### user_id
 input one or multiple artist id that you wanted to download.
 ### illusts
-defult true, input true if you want to download illusts, else enter false
+default true, input true if you want to download illusts, else enter false
 ### manga
-defult true, input true if you want to download manga, else enter false
+default true, input true if you want to download manga, else enter false
 ### novels
-defult true, input true if you want to download novels, else enter false
+default true, input true if you want to download novels, else enter false

-### Example: if i wanted to download novels from 2 artists with login required contents, the json file will look like:
+### example: if i wanted to download novels from 2 artists with login required contents, the json file will look like
 {
 	"PHPSESSID":12345678_3rzvLrqtQ69jH3bpu0gwPMyds4mOti6k,
 	"user_id":["12345678","22345678"],